UCSC-REAL/cifar-10-100n/README.md

 - Participants must submit reproducible code with a downloadable link, e.g., GitHub.
 - The script `run.sh` for running the code must be provided.
 - Environments must be specified in `requirements.txt`.
-- We will run `run.sh` with 5 pre-fixed seeds and take the average performance.
+- We will run `run.sh` with 5 pre-fixed seeds.
+Each run will be evaluated w.r.t. a random selected subset of CIFAR-10/CIFAR-100 test data with replacement, and take the average performance of 5 runs.
+Each run should output a file named `detection.py`, the example formt is included in Line 52-59 in the file `detection.py`.
-- For CIFAR-10, there are three noise types: `rand1, worst, aggre`.
+- For CIFAR-10, there are three noise types: rand1, worst, aggre.
 Each participant will receive three ranks.
-No submission equals the last rank.
-The scores $s$ for rank $i$ is $s = \max(10 - i, 0)$.
+No submission equals the last rank. ​Our evaluation metric is similar to Borda Count, and the score of the $i$-th rank is given by $\max(11-i, 0)$.
 The accumulated scores over three noise regimes determine the final score.
 - For CIFAR-100, there is only one dataset.
 The average performance over 5 seeds determines the winner.
 - We will test the performance by `learning.py` for the learning task or `detection.py` for the detection task.
 - **IMPORTANT:** This competition is time-constrained.
 We do not recommend spending too much time on CIFAR.
-Thus the training will be stopped at `3xBaselineTime`.
+Thus the training will be stopped at `10xBaselineTime`.
 The baseline code (train with cross-entropy and ResNet34) is available at `ce_baseline.py`.
-For example, if you take 1 hour to run `ce_baseline.py` in your device, your method should not be longer than 3 hours.
-We will use the best model selected by noisy validation data within `3xBaselineTime`.
+For example, if you take 1 hour to run `ce_baseline.py` in your device, your method should not be longer than 10 hours.
+We will use the best model selected by noisy validation data within `10xBaselineTime`.

 ## Report submission and evaluation
+- A report is required, which will be reviewed by our reviewing committee.
+We have one **Best Innovation Award** for the best report.
+- The length of report should be 2-8 pages using [IJCAI template](https://www.ijcai.org/authors_kit).
+- The Github link to train/evaluate your code/performance **should be given at the end of Abstract of the report**.
-- We use EasyChair for submission.
+- The report is not required to be anonymized.
+We use EasyChair for submission.
 Link is [here](https://easychair.org/conferences/?conf=1stlnlc).
-- A report is preferred, which will be reviewed by our reviewing committee.
-We have one **Best Innovation Award** for the best report.
-- We expect the report to be no more than 8 pages using [IJCAI template](https://www.ijcai.org/authors_kit).
-- If you are not willing to submit a report, please submit the link to your code to EasyChair.

 ## Dual submission
 It is not appropriate to submit codes/reports that are identical (or substantially similar) to versions that are also submitted to this competition.
-In other words, please DO NOT make multiple submissions by simply changing hyperparameters to improve the chance of getting awarded.
+In other words, please **DO NOT** make multiple submissions by simply changing hyperparameters to improve the chance of getting awarded.
 Such submissions violate our dual submission policy, and the organizers have the right to reject such submissions.
 But the codes/reports/papers can be previously published, accepted for publication, or submitted in parallel to other conferences or journals.

 <!-- # Award